 5. What does the process look like to get started on a trial?

-Getting started on a trial is easy, since Umbrella is a cloud-delivered service and you don’t actually have to install or download anything.
+Getting started on a free trial is easy, since Umbrella is a cloud-delivered service and you don’t actually have to install or download anything.
 A quick chat with one of our reps, and a simple configuration change in your DNS settings, and you can be up and running!